 - I like to trim the edges off the sandwiches to make them neat squares and to enjoy seeing all the layers.
 But don’t throw away the trimmings!
 Chop them up and combine with some leafy greens and a drizzle of balsamic or Italian dressing for an absolutely fabulous salad.

-- To keep the sandwich freshest, keep in the fridge, tightly wrapped in the plastic wrap and un-trimmed.
-When ready to serve or transport, simply trim the side and end crusts and if you like, wrap in a strip of parchment paper secured with some twine.
-You can then re-wrap in plastic wrap, if needed to keep them from drying out while they wait to be eaten.
+- To keep the sandwich freshest, keep it in the fridge, tightly wrapped in plastic wrap and untrimmed.
+When ready to serve or transport, simply trim and wrap.
+You can then re-wrap the individual sandwiches in plastic wrap if needed to keep them from drying out while they wait to be eaten.

 Get the Recipe: Pressed Italian Picnic Sandwiches